Skip to content

 Sci-Fi & Hypothetical: 27 What-If This or That Questions

 Sci-fi prompts test imagination, not preference.
 Invisibility or flight, time travel forward or back, telepathy or telekinesis.
-Across 89 LearnClash duels in April 2026, flight beat invisibility 64-36, which surprised us.
-The classical answer in superpower research is invisibility wins on average.
-Our players picked the more social option.
+Flight beats invisibility for our LearnClash players.
+That throws people, because classical superpower research says invisibility wins on average.
+Our crowd reaches for the more social option instead.

-Split panel illustration: silhouette flying upward with motion lines on left at 64%, faded translucent body outline (invisibility) on right at 36%, with caption that classical superpower research says invisibility wins on average and our players didn't Figure 7: Flight took it 64-36 in our test, against the classical research expectation.
+Split panel illustration: silhouette flying upward with motion lines on the left winning clearly over a faded translucent body outline (invisibility) on the right, with a caption that classical superpower research says invisibility wins on average and our players didn't Figure 7: Flight took it for our players, against the classical research expectation.

-Sci-fi prompts work for the same reason hard-choice prompts do: they remove every realistic constraint and force the room to commit on values.
-Pick fast and the answer reveals what your imagination defaults to without the practical filter most adults apply when the consequences feel real.
-Some prompts in this set come straight from forum debates that have run continuously since the early 1970s and still produce roughly the same split-rates today, which says something about how stable certain trade-off intuitions are across decades.
+Sci-fi prompts work the way hard-choice prompts do.
+Strip out every realistic constraint and the room has to commit on values alone.
+Pick fast and you expose where your imagination defaults, before the practical filter most adults apply when consequences feel real.
+A few of these come straight from forum debates that have run since the early 1970s.
+They still produce roughly the same split-rates today.
+Some trade-off intuitions just don’t budge across decades.

 Duel me on science fiction →

 134. Time travel back or time travel forward?
-LearnClash split: 56/44 back.
-Past-tense beat future-tense by 12 points.
+Back edges forward.
+Past beats future by a clear margin.

 135. Telepathy or telekinesis?